SosnoviyBor/BruteForce/README.md

 This helps tone down the effectiveness of absurdly strong barbarians breaking every door in their way just by looking in their general direction.

+This status is removed only when you unlock the lock the traditional way and open the door/container.
+So if you bend a lock, unlock it with spell/lockpick/etc, lock it back without interacting with the door/container, the lock will continue to count as "bent".

 ### And Don't Forget That Breaking Locks is LOUD!

 It shouldn't be a surprise that hitting a lock with a chunk of metal (or anything, really) is loud.
 So breaking locks in tombs, ruins, or caves shouldn't make much of a difference, but in cities... let's just say, get ready to cause some ruckus.